ChemQuests: A Curated Chemistry Question-Answer Database Extracted from ChemRxiv papers: Applications and Use Cases

 \subsection{Evaluating Embedding Models for Scientific Text Retrieval}

 The dataset also enables systematic benchmarking of text embedding models in scientific and chemical contexts.
-Because each question in \textit{ChemRxivQuest} is associated with a specific answer and its source document, researchers can assess how well various embedding models perform in retrieving semantically relevant contexts.
-Models such as SciBERT, Specter, E5, and OpenAI or Cohere embeddings can be evaluated using metrics like recall@k, nDCG, and semantic similarity to the gold answer.
+Because each question in ChemQuests is associated with a specific answer and its source document, researchers can assess how well various embedding models perform in retrieving semantically relevant contexts.
+Models such as SciBERT, SPECTER, E5, and OpenAI or Cohere embeddings can be evaluated using metrics like recall@k, normalized discounted cumulative gain (nDCG), and semantic similarity to the gold answer.

 This application is particularly valuable in designing high-performance retrieval layers in RAG systems or chemistry-aware semantic search tools.
-By comparing embedding models across a common evaluation framework, the dataset facilitates clearer understanding of which vector representations are best suited for chemical language.
+By comparing embedding models across a common evaluation framework, the dataset facilitates a clearer understanding of which vector representations are best suited for chemical language.